 1 Great Ocean Road

-About 200 kilometers from Melbourne, The Great Ocean Road is one of Australia's most spectacular stretches of coastline and a top road trip destination.
-The drive from the city carves along some of the country's steepest sea cliffs as well as the surf-thrashed beaches of Port Campbell National Park, where the distinctive rock pinnacles, the Twelve Apostles, tower above a swirling sea.
+About 200 kilometers from Melbourne, the Great Ocean Road is one of Australia's most spectacular stretches of coastline and a top road trip destination.
+The drive from the city carves along steep sea cliffs, as well as the surf-thrashed beaches of Port Campbell National Park, where the distinctive rock pinnacles, the Twelve Apostles, tower above a swirling sea.
 Other highlights include the wind and sea-sculpted rock formations of Loch Ard Gorge and London Arch.

-To fully appreciate Mother Nature's power, hop aboard a helicopter for a bird's eye view of this dramatic coast, also called the Shipwreck Coast.
-While in the area, you can take a walk near koala-rich Kennett River; look for kangaroos and wallabies in Great Otway National Park; or enjoy a bird's eye view on the Otway Fly Treetop Adventures, including a treetop walk and zip line tour.
+To fully appreciate Mother Nature's power, hop aboard a helicopter for a bird's-eye view of this dramatic coast, also called the Shipwreck Coast.
+While in the area, you can take a walk near koala-rich Kennett River; look for kangaroos and wallabies in Great Otway National Park; or enjoy a different perspective of the forest at Otway Fly Treetop Adventures, including a treetop walk and zipline tour.
 Surfing fans should stop in Torquay along the way to visit the Surf World Museum and look for huge waves at legendary Bells Beach.

 2 Phillip Island's Penguin Parade

 Phillip Island, about 140 kilometers from Melbourne's city center, is a top pick for wildlife lovers.
-Each night at sunset, you can watch a charismatic cast of penguins waddle up the beach at the Phillip Island Nature Park.
+Each night at sunset, visitors gather along the shore to watch adorable penguins waddle up the beach at the Phillip Island Nature Park.
 Before the Penguin Parade, as it's called, you can visit some of the nearby wildlife parks.
-See koalas in their natural habitat at the Koala Conservation Centre, hand-feed kangaroos, and wallabies at Phillip Island Wildlife Park, or visit the Nobbies, a boardwalk that skirts the headland's sea bird gardens with breathtaking views of the coast.
-Little penguins often rest along here, and in the spring, look for silver gull chicks.
+See koalas in their natural habitat at the Koala Conservation Centre; hand-feed kangaroos and wallabies at Phillip Island Wildlife Park; or visit the Nobbies, a boardwalk that skirts the headland's sea bird gardens with breathtaking views of the coast.
+Little penguins often rest along here, and in the spring, keep an eye out for silver gull chicks.
 For more information on the ecology of the area, stop by the free Nobbies Centre and browse the educational displays.
 Across Bass Strait from here, lies Seal Rocks, Australia's largest fur seal colony.
 Bring binoculars to see the seals or board a wildlife cruise for close-up views.
 An easy way to visit this top attraction from Melbourne is on the Phillip Island Tour.
 This full-day excursion covers all the highlights, including wildlife viewing at Maru Koala and Animal Park; the Nobbies; and the famous Penguin Parade, with optional upgrades for closer views.

 3 The Dandenong Ranges and the Yarra Valley